brain-fuel/home-dsa/01-list-set-map-yaml.md

 What if you could take the swirling mess of morning routines, meals, chores, and choices, and turn them into calm, clear, checklists you could trust?

-That’s what this is about.
+That's what this is about.

 we're using a simple, human-friendly format called **YAML** to help us:
 - Track what needs doing
 - Sort out what belongs where
 - Help each other stay on the same page

 YAML stands for **"Yet Another Markup Language"**.
-But, don’t worry, it's really just a fancy grocery list with better structure.
+But, don't worry, it's really just a fancy grocery list with better structure.

 ---